callionica/media/file-system.md

 Of these, only a name is required to be able to display a media item and if no regular expression matches, the entire filename will be used as the name.

-## Recommendations
+## Storage Recommendations

-There are two main recommended ways of laying out media files: flat and hierarchical.
+There are two main recommended ways of storing media files: flat and hierarchical.

 The flat layout puts the group, subgroup, number, and name directly in the filename.
 Typically, it will also separate files into folders based on the group.